tldr-pages/tldr/pages/osx/netstat.md

 # netstat

-> Displays network-related information such as open connections, open socket ports etc.
+> Displays network-related information such as open connections, open socket ports, etc.

 - List all ports: